Replicating objects created with server-side encryption (SSE-C, SSE-S3, SSE-KMS)

 Replicating objects encrypted with SSE-C

-By using server-side encryption with customer-provided keys (SSE-C), you can manage proprietary encryption keys.
+By using server-side encryption with customer-provided keys (SSE-C), you can manage your own proprietary encryption keys.
 With SSE-C, you manage the keys while Amazon S3 manages the encryption and decryption process.
 You must provide an encryption key as part of your request, but you don't need to write any code to perform object encryption or decryption.
 When you upload an object, Amazon S3 encrypts the object by using the key that you provided.
 Amazon S3 then purges that key from memory.
 When you retrieve an object, you must provide the same encryption key as part of your request.
 For more information, see Using server-side encryption with customer-provided keys (SSE-C).

 There are no additional charges for replicating SSE-C objects.
 For details about

-replication pricing, see the Amazon S3 pricing
+replication pricing, see Amazon S3 pricing

-Replicating objects encrypted with SSE-S3 or SSE-KMS
+Replicating objects encrypted with SSE-S3, SSE-KMS, or DSSE-KMS

-Specifying additional information in the replication configuration for SSE-KMS
+Specifying additional information in the replication configuration

 In the replication configuration, you do the following: